Bachelor of Science, Science Education (Secondary Earth Science) - Leads to Teacher Licensure

 Essential Knowledge and Skills

 We developed our geosciences education program with significant input from experts and educational leaders who serve on our Education Program Council.
 This online degree program requires the completion of coursework to ensure you have the essential skills and knowledge you need to become a licensed teacher, as well as practice teaching in an actual classroom and the completion of a professional portfolio.
-The B.A. in Science (Geosciences, 5-12) is nationally recognized by the National Science Teachers Association (NSTA).
+The B.S. in Science Education (Secondary Earth Science) is nationally recognized by the National Science Teachers Association (NSTA).

 Key Subject Areas